edom/work/edom.github.io/salary.md

 I just have to move to the United States of America, and try not to die in a mass shooting or terrorist attack.

+My colleagues surprised me with an even better way to accomplish that: stay in Indonesia, but get freelance or remote jobs from USA employers.

 ## Other resources

 [Payscale](http://www.payscale.com/research/US/Job=Senior_Software_Engineer/Salary) says,